cee-studio/cs50-mistakes/memory-errors.md

 ### 13. [Recover] A negligence
-`byte` has the jpg data, but `buffer` is used to check for jpg header.
+`byte` holds the jpg data, but `buffer` is used to check for jpg header.
 ```
     while ((fread(byte, 512, 1, card)) == 1)
     {